Sushmitha2708/Spark/README.md

 `divide = range.where("number % 2 = 0")`
 The above lines return no output because Spark will not act on Transformations until an *Action* is called.
 Spark will wait for the very last moment to execute the graph of computation instructions and this is called *Lazy Evaluation*.
 Instead of modifying the data immediately, when an operation needs to be performed Spark builds up a plan of transformations which are applied on the source data.
 #### Action
 Transformations are used to build up a logical transformation plan and to trigger the computation, an *action* is used.
+Spark does not read data from the source until an action is called.
 It instructs Spark to compute a result from the series of transformations and write the output to the data source.
 For example:
 ` divide.count()`
 `Output: 50`
+### Spark's Toolset
+Apache Spark has a vast ecosystem of tools and libraries.
+Spark's toolkit is composed of Spark's APIs(Low-level & High-level) and a series of Standard Libraries for additional functionality.
+Spark also has a built in command-line tool i.e *spark-submit* which makes application productiion easy and also lets user send the application code to a cluster and launch it to execute there and the application will run until it completes the task or encounters an error.

 #### Spark's APIs
 Spark has two fundamental set of APIs:
-1. Low-level APIs(RDDs, Distributed Variables)
+1. Unstructured APIs(RDDs, Distributed Variables)
-2. High-level APIs(Dataframes, Datasets,SQL)
+2. Structured APIs(Dataframes, Datasets,SQL)
+**Unstructured APIs**:- Spark has a number of low-level APIs to allow arbitary java and python object manipulation via Resilient Distributed Datasets (RDDs).
+Everything in spark is built on RDDs.
+All high-level operations are also built on top of RDDs and compile down to these low-level tools for an efficient distributed execution.
+RDDs are lower than Dataframes because they reveal physical execution characteristics to end users.
+RDDs are mainly used to parallelize raw data that is stored in the memory of the driver machine.
+**Structured APIs**:-